“Nobody Died At Sandy Hook”

 “Plenty of blood from, for example, the Manson murders, the OJ murders, Columbine and other murder scenes seems to come out but none at all come out from Sandy Hook.” pg.
 192

-Some perspective: There are graphic, bloody photos from the Boston Marathon bombing (Google them if you’ve got a strong stomach), but that didn’t stop James Fetzer from penning another garbage book insisting the event was—you guessed it—an elaborate fake.
-Let’s also remember that when these same ghouls were confronted with blood on Nancy Lanza’s bedding, they called it fake too.
-So, let’s not pretend that any amount of blood would ever appease them.
+Some perspective is in order.
+There are graphic, bloody photographs from the Boston Marathon bombing—easy to find if you’re inclined toward that sort of thing—but that didn’t stop James Fetzer from publishing a book insisting that attack was also an elaborate hoax.
+When these same conspiracy theorists were confronted with blood on Nancy Lanza’s bedding, they declared that fake too.
+So let’s dispense with the pretense that any quantity of blood would ever satisfy them.
+The goalposts don’t move; they dissolve.

-For the record, I could locate precisely three bloody photos from Columbine (compared to eighteen in Walkley’s Sandy Hook crime scene photos):
+For the record, I could locate precisely three widely circulated bloody photos from Columbine, compared to eighteen blood-visible images in Walkley’s Sandy Hook crime scene photo set:

-- The infamous photo of the attackers’ suicide in the library (illegally leaked and never officially released).
+- The infamous photo of the shooters’ suicides in the library (illegally leaked and never officially released)

 “Snopes.com also has no answer I have seen so far for the fact that there are gaps in the Internet and email usage at the school that suggest the school was not in use regularly but was used only for a drill.” pg.
 192

-As for the supposed “gap in email usage,” that’s a new addition to this chapter’s nonsense.
-Unsurprisingly, it’s unsupported by a single source.
-Big shock—it’s also total bullshit.
-The Sandy Hook Tragedy: Focus on Facts Facebook page has an overwhelming number of documents, including emails, that shred this point to absolute confetti.
+The alleged “gap in email usage” is a new flourish added for this chapter, but it fares no better.
+It’s presented without a single source, citation, or example—because there isn’t one.
+Unsurprisingly, it’s also complete nonsense.
+The Sandy Hook Tragedy: Focus on Facts Facebook page hosts an extensive archive of documents, including emails, that reduce this claim to absolute confetti.

 “Speaking of Internet usage, another implausible fact, if the Sandy Hook massacre is totally un-staged rather than any sort of psychological operation or drill, isn’t it implausible for there to have been Internet donation pages set up for some of the victims so soon after the murders of the particular victims were confirmed?” pg.
 192